davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 - [wiktionary.txt](wiktionary.txt) - contains the 10,000 most common words in [Project Gutenberg](https://www.gutenberg.org/), with their frequencies.

 #### Object-Oriented Design
 We need to start removing the scaffolding that I provide with each assignment in prescribing you the overall structure of the classes.
 We'll ease into this over the course of the semester, so we'll start slow --  I'll provide the class diagram below, but you'll need to fill in the rest.
 You should expect that future assignments might only provide the class diagram, and it's up to you to interpret it.

 - Examine the class diagram given below.
+(Note the `Comparable`  interface is built into Java, and won't actually show up in your UML diagram.)

   <img src="figures/AutoHomeworkClassDiag.png" width="500px">

-- `TermFrequency` -- This class encapsulates a term-frequency pair.
+- `Term` -- This class encapsulates a term-frequency pair (given as each row in the input file).
 This class is simple.
-You only need to provide getters and setters to input/retrieve the term or frequency.
+You only need to provide getters and setters to input/retrieve the term or frequency itself.
 Objects of this class eventually need to be ordered by decreasing frequency.
 Therefore, this class needs to implement the `Comparable` interface.

 - `Autocomplete` -- This is the heart of your project.
 Among other things, this class stores a list of term-frequency objects and provides functionalities for searching through the list for terms that match the user's "query."
 Objects of this class must open a given training file and read the file's contents into its list.
 Because searching through terms ought to be fast, you should add items to its term-frequency  in alphabetical order.